-The Year 10 accelerate class will be given the opportunity to do a Level 1 Science course while they are in Year 10.
-This group of students are our more able students and the idea is to accelerate them as this will help keep them engaged and motivated in this subject.
+The Year 10 accelerate class will be given the opportunity to do L1 Chemistry-Biology course while they are in Year 10.
+This group of students are our more able students and the idea is to accelerate them as this will help keep them engaged and motivated in Science subjects.

-All students will have the opportunity to do this course again in Year 11 if they so wish.
-If a student is successful in achieving the Level 1 Science course in Year 10, they will be required to do the Level 1 Supplementary Science course or one Level 2 Science subject (Biology, Chemistry, Physics) of their choice in Year 11.
-Alternatively they may choose to select both of these courses.
+If a student is successful in achieving the Level 1 Chemistry-Biology course in Year 10, they will be required to do another Level 1 Science course OR one Level 2 Science subject (Biology, Chemistry) of their choice in Year 11.
+Alternatively they may choose to select another different Level 1 Science Course together with one Level 2 course of either Biology or Chemistry provided the prerequisite has been met.

 All students will however be capped at one accelerated Science in Level 2.
 This means they will have to do at least one science course at Level 1 or Level 2 when they are in Year 11 next year.
 The intention is that these students will either diversify the range of subjects they are taking at Year 13 or focus on a Scholarship programme.
 Students are reminded that there will be no additional study periods at Year 13 and that they will be doing 5 subjects regardless of what was achieved in Year 12.
+Accelerated Science students will not be permitted to repeat a Level 3 Science in their Year 13 year.

-The Level 1 Science course aims to develop understanding of the living, chemical and physical aspects of the world around us.
+The Level 1 Science Chemistry-Biology course aims to develop understanding of the living and chemical world around us.
 It is a vital component of a sound general education for the modern world.
-This course is a general science course that provides good background towards preparing for study in Year 12 (NCEA Level 2), Biology, Chemistry, Physics and Electronics.
-Topics studied in this course: Biology - genetics; Chemistry - acids and bases; Physics - mechanics.
+This course provides good background towards preparing for study in Year 12 (NCEA Level 2), Biology and Chemistry.
+Topics studied in this course: Biology - genetics and biological Issues; Chemistry - Chemical Bonds and Chemical Reactions.
 The emphasis in the course is learning through practical experience, a sound investigative basis and applying scientific concepts to relevant contexts.
 The relevance of scientific concepts to understanding technology and relating these to society is also important.